MonkWarrior08/Enhanced_Pong-1972/READme.md

    - Animated star field background for a space-like atmosphere.

 4. **Improved Gameplay**:
-   - Games are played to 5 points instead of the traditional 11.
    - Ball speed increases slightly with each hit, adding challenge.

 5. **Sound Effects**: